genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 ## Preview

-In the preview, you can see three tabs displaying the information suggested by their titles.
+In the preview, you can see four tabs displaying the information suggested by their titles.

 ### Components